When you think about things that cause wrinkles, sagging, and age spots, you probably blame the sun.

 And you might bruise or bleed more easily: that’s because blood vessels become more fragile with age.

-Maybe you’ve been awarded with the lucky genetic card.
+Maybe you’ve been awarded the lucky genetic card.
 You know the one I’m referring to: The card that gave you those coveted genes for smooth, pore-less, creamy and luminous skin, with little telltale signs of aging.
 Skin that looks gorgeous from the moment you lift your head off your silken pillow; skin that looks airbrushed (only it’s not).

 But most of us don’t fall into that category.
 When the cards were shuffled and dealt, we got the joker.